htmfilho/htmfilho.github.io/_posts/2009/2009-04-20-oracle-buys-sun.md

 ![oracle-to-buy-sun-300x122.jpg](/images/posts/oracle-to-buy-sun-300x122.jpg)

 It’s too early to predict what is going to happen with SUN’s products.
-I don’t care about MySQL because there is always a good open source alternative out there, but I’m personally afraid about <a href="https://glassfish.dev.java.net/">Glassfish</a>, a very good JEE Application Server, that is threatened due to the recent acquisition of BEA Systems by Oracle.
+I don’t care about MySQL because there is always a good open source alternative out there, but I’m personally afraid about [Glassfish](https://glassfish.dev.java.net/), a very good JEE Application Server, that is threatened due to the recent acquisition of BEA Systems by Oracle.
 Oracle Weblogic Server is a profitable proprietary product and Glassfish is a strong competitor in the same market but with a lower cost.
 I imagine three scenarios:

 1. nothing is going to change and Glassfish continues threatening Weblogic (improbable);